 User stories are often written on index cards, sticky notes or if teams opt for a digital version, online software.
 An often used template template include the following:

-As a [type of user], I want [some goal] so that [some reason].
+As a [type of user], I want [some function] so that [some value].

 Let’s break this down even further: